Information Technology Policies

 Electronic Data Disposal Policy

 The large volume of electronic data stored on computer systems and electronic media throughout DCT includes confidential information as defined in the Data Classification Policy, such as student records, financial data, personnel records and research information.
 The College is subject to federal laws that set forth responsibilities for protecting this information, copyright laws and software license agreements that protect vendor rights regarding the use of software.
 Unauthorized disclosure of confidential information may subject the College to legal liability, negative publicity, monetary penalties and loss of funding.
-This policy outlines the responsibilities for carrying these protective measures.
+This policy outlines the responsibilities for carrying out these protective measures.

 This policy applies to all departments, faculty, employees, students and contracted personnel that use or maintain DCT information systems or media which contains confidential information.
 The primary responsibility for sanitizing and/or disposal of data that resides on computer systems or electronic media devices rests with the units that procured, purchased, or leased the electronic media.